Rosyth Dockyard

 Rosyth Dockyard /rəˈsaɪθ/ is a large naval dockyard on the Firth of Forth at Rosyth, Fife, Scotland, owned by Babcock Marine, which formerly undertook refitting of Royal Navy surface vessels and submarines.
-Before its privatisation in the 1990s it was formerly the Royal Naval Dockyard Rosyth.
+Before its privatisation in the 1990s it was the Royal Naval Dockyard Rosyth.
 Its primary role now is the dismantling of decommissioned nuclear submarines.
 It is also the integration site for the Royal Navy's newest aircraft carriers, the Queen Elizabeth class as well as the Type 31 Frigate.

 History

 Construction of the dockyard by civil engineers Easton, Gibb & Son commenced in 1909.
 At the time, the Royal Navy was strengthening its presence along the eastern seaboard of Great Britain due to a naval arms race with Germany.

 First World War

 In 1903 approval was given with an estimated cost of £3 million for "works" and £250,000 for machinery spread over 10 years.
 The site consisted of 1184 acre of land, 285 acre of foreshore, and the main basin would be 52.5 acre.
 This was intended to be large enough for 11 battleships or 22 if doubled up.

 The yard gained in size and importance during the First World War, with No. 6 Division of the Metropolitan Police set up to patrol it on 1 January 1916 (the Metropolitan Police then provided police for UK dockyards).
 The first ship to dry dock at Rosyth was the pre-dreadnought battleship HMS Zealandia on 28 March 1916.